Discrete Linear Groups containing Arithmetic Groups: Introduction

-Here, super-rigid is in the sense of Margulis \cite{M}.
-That is, all linear representations - satisfying some mild conditions - of the group $\Gamma$ virtually extend to (i.e. coincide on a finite index subgroup of $\Gamma$ with) a linear representation of the ambient group $G$.
-If Nori's question is in the affirmative, then $\Gamma$ must be a lattice and by the Super-rigidity Theorem of Margulis, must satisfy the super-rigidity property; Theorem \ref{ranktwo} is therefore evidence that the answer to our question is ``yes''. \\
+Here, \emph{super-rigid} is in the sense of Margulis \cite{M}.
+That is, all linear representations - satisfying some mild conditions - of the group $\Gamma$ virtually extend to (i.e. coincide on a finite index subgroup of $\Gamma$ with) a linear representation of the ambient group $G$.\\

-It was Madhav Nori who first raised the question (to the second named author of the present paper) whether these larger discrete groups containing higher rank lattices have to be lattices themselves (i.e. arithmetic groups, in view of Margulis' Arithmeticity Theorem).
-We will in fact show several examples of pairs of groups $(H,G)$, such that $\Gamma $ does turn out to be a lattice, confirming Nori's guess (see Theorem \ref{spllinear} and Corollary \ref{SLn}). \\

 For instance, as a consequence of Theorem \ref{ranktwo} we obtain the following.